whatisnuclear/website/index.md

 of the USA's electricity comes from nuclear power, which represents about half of the country's zero-carbon electricity.

 Nuclear energy is controversial due to concerns about radiation.
-Public support varies geographically, but nuclear is generally among the least popular forms of energy.
+Public support varies geographically and over time, but as of 2023, polls show that a majority of people support expanding nuclear power.

 ### Why are some people so excited about nuclear energy?